Sarah Everard’s family pay tribute and say they miss her ‘all the time’

 The family of Sarah Everard have paid tribute to her on the first anniversary of her murder by a police officer, saying she was “wonderful and we miss her all the time”.

-In a statement released through the Metropolitan Police, they said they have been “overwhelmed” by the public’s support.
+In a statement released through the Metropolitan Police, they said they had been “overwhelmed” by the public’s support.

 “Our lives have changed forever and we live with the sadness of our loss.
 Sarah was wonderful and we miss her all the time.